 Heart Healthy Children & Youth will focus on supporting individuals, groups and organizations which are planning or already at work in areas related to healthy eating, physical activity and tobacco reduction.
 The program’s Community Action Coordinators will offer tools, information, and expertise; and will help provide linkages, so that community-level groups can learn and share from each other.
 By connecting communities, a small program can be part of a much bigger movement towards improving health.

-Any group or organization in Saskatchewan working to make a healthy difference in their community, may apply for a My Healthy Community Grant.
+Any not for profit group or organization in Saskatchewan working to make a healthy difference in their community, may apply for a My Healthy Community Grant.